zwjyyc/finch/README.md

 ```
 ## Dependence

-The full dependence is huge, because many models are implemented multiple times in different libraries.
+The full dependence is huge, because many models are implemented in different libraries for multiple times.

 * environment
     * [python 3 / python 2.7](https://www.python.org/)